 If new buildings are constructed or older properties extensively refurbished at locations comprising older properties or a mix of differing property types, rental information must be carefully analysed to determine whether the basic rate should be enhanced.
-If no evidence is available, refer to your Divisional Valuer.
+If no evidence is available, refer to the Industrial Working Group.